orgming/mingdemo/framework/cobra/site/content/completions/_index.md

 - PowerShell

 Cobra will automatically provide your program with a fully functional `completion` command, similarly to how it provides the `help` command.
-If there are no other subcommands, the default `completion` command will be hidden, but still functional.

 ## Creating your own completion command